Poisson structures of near-symplectic manifolds and their cohomology: Preliminaries

-\subsection{Near-symplectic forms}
+\subsubsection{Near-symplectic Forms}

-Since we are interested in the connection of Poisson and near-symplectic geometry, we briefly recall some facts about near-symplectic structures.
-Here we relax the non-degeneracy condition of the 2-form.
+Since we are interested in the connection between Poisson and near-symplectic geometry, we briefly recall some facts about near-symplectic structures.
 We refer the reader to \cite{ADK05, P07, T98, T99, V16} and the references within for a detailed exposition on these structures.